Hot Tub Maintenance: Complete Owner's Guide

 Bromine vs. chlorine for hot tubs

 Best if you want a side-by-side comparison before buying.
-Bromine handles high temperatures better and reactivates when you shock; chlorine costs less and works well with salt systems.
+Bromine handles high temperatures better and reactivates when you shock.
+Chlorine costs less and works well with salt systems.
 This comparison covers both with specific numbers.

 Hot tub water chemistry